 3) The Bull Snake

-The bull snake looks a lot like a rattlesnake, which leads to them getting ‘dealt with’ in much the same way that rattlesnakes do.
-Their color and pattern, as well as the texture and keel of their scales, makes them look a little like the western diamondback rattler.
-They also share the same geographic range, more or less, so they’re often mistaken for their venomous cousins.
+Their color and pattern, as well as the texture and keel of their scales, makes them look like the western diamondback rattlesnake.
+They also share the same geographic range, so they’re often mistaken for rattlers.

 It doesn’t help that bull snakes, like all gopher snakes and colubrids generally, mimic a rattlesnake in that they rattle their tails.
-As such, if you don’t recognize the look and sound of rattlesnakes, it’s an easy mistake to make.
+If you don’t recognize the look and sound of rattlers, it’s an easy mistake to make.

-Bull snakes aren’t venomous, they’re constrictors, but they are notoriously defensive and are more bad-tempered than most other members of the same family.
-They are not the best starter pet.
+Bull snakes don’t have venom glands as they are constrictor snakes.
+However, they’re notoriously defensive and are more bad-tempered than most other members of the colubrid family.

 4) The Great Basin Gopher Snake